Bypass Road (film): Plot

-At the present night, Vikram accidentally sees Romila's ex-boyfriend Narang Kapoor (Sudhanshu Pandey) sneaks into his house to secretly meet Romila, implying that the two had planned together those accidents in the house that nearly killed Vikram.
-Moreover, he has a strong feeling that someone around is secretly monitoring him.

-Jimmy is another prime suspect of Sarah's death because he was seen in CCTV footage escaping from Sarah's house, right after gunshot was heard and soon Sarah's body was found.
-However, Jimmy is on the run from cops and some parts of the CCTV footage videos in Sarah's house that night is still missing.
-The existing part of CCTV footage also shows Sarah was alive after Vikram drove her home, but the Jimmy shows up there, and learns they have an affair.
-Jimmy and Vikram then had a fight, short before the gunshot was heard.
+In the present, Vikram sees Romila's ex-boyfriend Narang Kapoor sneak into his house to meet Romila, implying that the two had planned the accidents in the house that nearly killed him.
+Jimmy is another suspect in Sarah's death because he was seen in CCTV footage escaping from her house right after the gunshot was heard.
+However, Jimmy is on the run from cops and parts of the footage in Sarah's house is missing.
+The existing part of the footage shows that Jimmy arrived, learned that the two had an affair, and fought with Vikram.

 Pratap, Romila and Nandini leave for a cruise trip, leaving Vikram at home alone.
-The night they left, a masked man, apparently Narang, enters Vikram's house to attack and kill him.
-Paralyzed Vikram tries his best to escape from him, and calls his girlfriend Radhika for help, who later arrives.
-However, Vikram is finally caught by him and Radhika cannot save him because she cannot defeat the attacker.

-Police Inspector Roy arrives Vikram's house at the crucial moment, and shoots the masked attacker.
-To everyone's shock, he is not Narang, or Jimmy, but his father Pratap, who is supposed to be in a cruise trip with family.
+A masked man then enters the house to attack and kill Vikram.
+Paralyzed Vikram calls his girlfriend Radhika for help but is caught by the attacker.
+Police Inspector Roy arrives right then and shoots the masked attacker.
+To everyone's shock, it is Vikram's father Pratap.

-Roy now reveals the story: Sarah called Pratap to inform him that she found his lost gun, asking him to visit her house to claim it.
-When Pratap arrived, he witnessed Vikram and Jimmy fighting each other, so he shot Sarah to frame Vikram, the two then escaped from the house to avoid suspicion.
-Roy learnt this only after he arrested Jimmy, who told him this story.
-Pratap did not go to the cruise trip, but instead, found an excuse and returned home.
+Roy now reveals the story: Sarah called Pratap to inform him that she found his gun, which he had lost; it had been in Vikram's possession.
+When Pratap arrived, he witnessed Vikram and Jimmy fighting so he shot Sarah to frame Vikram; the two then escaped to avoid suspicion.

-At the end, it is revealed that Vikram never lost his legs; he, along with his doctor, planned and acted handicapped to avenge his mother's death.
-Pratap was actually his uncle who had killed his mother for money, and also planned Vikram's accident.
+It is revealed that Vikram never lost his legs; he, along with his doctor, planned to act handicapped to avenge his mother's death.
+Pratap is actually his uncle who had killed his mother for money, and had planned Vikram's accident.